-Adeel has funded healthcare for 49 patients in 10 countries.
+Adeel has funded healthcare for 66 patients in 11 countries.

-Harrison is a baby from Tanzania.
-He has been diagnosed with genu varus. his legs are bowed outward.
+Thuwaibatu is a three-year-old girl and the second-born child in a family of three children.
+Thuwaibatu is a friendly, playful and talkative girl.
+Thuwaibatu was diagnosed with genu varus, where her legs bow outwards and her knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Harrison.
-The procedure is scheduled to take place on June 21.
-Treatment will hopefully restore Harrison's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
-Harrison’s mother says, “My son is suffering due to his legs condition but due to financial challenges we are unable to afford his treatment cost please help our son.”
+As a result, she has difficulty walking.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Thuwaibatu.
+The procedure is scheduled to take place on September 2nd.
+Treatment will hopefully restore Thuwaibatu's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Thuwaibatu’s mother says "Her legs worsen each day, you can see how she walks and how big the curve is.
+Please help my daughter, we cannot afford the treatment cost.”